spm/spm-docs/docs/development/git.md

 <figure markdown>
   ![Git clone](../assets/figures/git_pull_rebase.svg)
   <figcaption><code>git pull</code> is used to incorporate upstream changes into the repository.
 The <code>--rebase</code> option tells Git to move all of the local commits to the tip of the <code>main</code> branch after synchronising it with the changes from the central repository.
-From <a href="https://www.atlassian.com/git/tutorials/comparing-workflows#centralized-workflow">Atlassian documentation</a>]()</figcaption>
+Extracted from the <a href="https://www.atlassian.com/git/tutorials/comparing-workflows#centralized-workflow">Atlassian documentation</a>.</figcaption>
 </figure>

 ## Pull Requests